"Selling water to those who can pay is the most powerful way to give water to those who cannot."

 Water Saves — a global brand.

-Water Saves contributes directly to ten UN Sustainable Development Goals and is designed to meet IFC Performance Standards PS1 (Environmental & Social Risk), PS2 (Labour), PS3 (Resource Efficiency), PS4 (Community Health & Safety), and PS6 (Biodiversity) — the standards most directly applicable to water bottling operations in emerging markets.
+Water Saves contributes directly to ten UN Sustainable Development Goals and is designed to meet IFC Performance Standards PS1 (Environmental & Social Risk), PS2 (Labour), PS3 (Resource Efficiency), PS4 (Community Health & Safety), and PS6 (Biodiversity) — the standards most directly applicable to water bottling operations in Africa.
 Water Saves is equally aligned with the EDFI Harmonised Standards, the common framework adopted by European Development Finance Institutions for environmental and social due diligence.

 Clean water access transforms village economies.
 Women and children freed from water collection can work, farm, and study.
 Harvests improve, local commerce develops, and health costs fall.
 Every village that receives water sees its poverty reduced.